I’ve often found myself asking my clients this question. Whether recovery is something they believe they can’t do, shouldn’t do, or don’t deserve.

-Frequently, when people come into therapy they are asking for permission slips to listen their own intuition, to decide to go against other people’s expectations, or make a choice they believe is right for them.
+They want to make sure it’s okay to make their own decision and go against other people’s expectations or make a choice they believe is right for them.

 We ask questions and invite clients to rethink their limitations, beliefs, and relationships – sometimes with a little directive nudging.

 A simple ‘Why Not’ can highlight a limiting belief that hadn’t yet been challenged.

-I encourage us all to ask ourselves ‘Why Not?’, when we find our brains telling us “you can’t”, “you shouldn’t”, or “I don’t want to do this”.
+I encourage us all to ask ourselves ‘Why Not?’ when we find our brains telling us “You can’t”, “You shouldn’t”, or “I don’t want to do this”.

-Ask ‘Why Not’ and listen for the answer; check it out with someone you trust, challenge assumptions.
-It’s ok to write your own permission slips.
-Why Not?
+Ask ‘Why Not’ and listen for the answer; check it out with someone you trust, and challenge assumptions.

--Written by Cora Keene, LMFT
+Written by Cora Keene, LMFT

 Learn more about Cora here.